DESKTOP-C9I4NQF/capture/dicectf/baby-rop/README.md

 we can find some index from stack address in library address so we can jump from library offset to the stack offset

+We have to leak both stack local address and base address Stack local address will change as environment we need to leak to library pointers to stack

+then we are good to go we will overwrite the stack return address with our address.

+### Ropping
+- Find gadget's from binary or library
+- Call following functions to read the flag
+1. mprotect to make stack executable then put our shellcode on stack
+2. open function to open the flag file
+3. read function to read the file descriptor
+4. write to write it to stdout i.e. transfered to us via socket